 Different panel manufacturers offer different feature sets across their different panel models.
-As a result, certain features of the DH200PL may be available on some control panels, but not on others.
-The possible features available in the DH200PL, if supported by the control panel are:
+As a result, certain features of the DH200RPL may be available on some control panels, but not on others.
+The possible features available in the DH200RPL, if supported by the control panel are:

 - 1. Panel controls the LED operation on sensor.
 Operational modes are RED blink, RED continuous, and off. - 2.
-The remote output of the RA400Z follows the condition of the duct smoke detector LED.
+The remote output of the RA400Z does not follow the condition of the duct smoke detector LED while in standby.
+When in alarm, the LED output of the detector and remote will be identical.

-Please refer to the operation manual for the UL listed control panel for specific operation of the DH200PL.
+Please refer to the operation manual for the UL listed control panel for specific operation of the DH200RPL.